Introduction to Hive Database

 drop database company CASCADE;

-If we will directly use the drop command “drop database company;” to drop the company DB.
+Suppose we will directly use the drop command “drop database company;” to drop the company DB.
 Then the command will not work due to tables are present in it.
 Please refer screenshot 3

 We have seen the uncut concept of “Hive Database” with the proper example, explanation, syntax, SQL Query with different screenshots.
 This framework resides on top of Hadoop.
 It will summarize the huge datasets/records and do querying on it.
 Helpful for easy analysis on top of it.
-If the datasets will increase we can add the number of machines to it without impacting the performance.
+If the datasets increase, we can add the number of machines to it without impacting the performance.